pocketix/riot/README.md

 You can access the system through its [frontend](http://localhost:1234).
 Remember that running the provided commands leads to running a single instance of all backend services along with the complementary services and frontend on a single machine.
 This is fine for functionality testing.
-However, the system is not actually supposed to be deployed this way and so running it like this can lead to suboptimal performance (throughput, capacity, ...) characteristics.
+However, the system is not actually supposed to be deployed this way and so running it like this can lead to suboptimal performance characteristics.

 ![](frontend/resources/images/homepage-graphics.jpg)